Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_KEYCLOAK.md

 Click on "Select file" and import the "quarkus-realm.json" file from the deployments directory.

 The name will be "quarkus", the "Create" button will be enabled.
 Click on "Create".

+**Note:** If you stop Minikube (maybe you want to continue tomorrow?) and later start it again, the Keycloak pod will be recreated.
+Our setup doesn't use a database for persistence, hence the imported realm will be gone and the rest of the sample application will not start since it cannot retrieve data from Keycloak.
+You will need to repeat Step 5 of these instructions and then wait for the sample app to restart.

 ### Step 6: Verify the newly created realm